edinburgh-napier/SET09102/notes/unit3_lifecycles/systems.md

 ### Entropy

-_Entropy_ refers to the tendency of a system to move toward disorder or disorganization over time.
+_Entropy_ refers to the tendency of a system to move toward disorder or disorganisation over time.
-Systems must continually adapt and reorganize to avoid breakdown and maintain functionality.
+Systems must continually adapt and reorganise to avoid breakdown and maintain functionality.
 Technical debt is an example of entropy in software systems.
-As a system grows and evolves, shortcuts taken during development (e.g., lack of refactoring, poor design choices) lead to increased complexity and disorganization.
+As a system grows and evolves, shortcuts taken during development (e.g., lack of refactoring, poor design choices) lead to increased complexity and disorganisation.
 Over time, the system degrades, making it harder to maintain and adding to the entropy of the software.

 To combat entropy, developers must actively refactor and improve the codebase to maintain order